 Rhode Island divorce attorney, David Slepkow answers several important questions about divorce in RI and Rhode Island divorce law.
 RI divorce lawyer, David Slepkow provides this info free to the public.

 The nominal divorce hearing is normally scheduled approximately 65 days after Plaintiff files in Providence Family Court.
-A “nominal” is a perfunctory hearing in which agreements are testified on the record in front of A RI Family Court judge or Magistrate.
-If husband and wife resolve all pertinent disputes and issues related to custody of children, visitation, asset division, debt, alimony and other issues there will be a divorce hearing on that nominal date.
+A “nominal” is a perfunctory hearing in which agreements are testified on the record in front of A RI Family Court Judge or Magistrate.
+If husband and wife resolve all pertinent disputes and issues related to custody of children, visitation, legal custody, asset division, debt, alimony and other issues there will be a divorce hearing on that nominal date.

 Pursuant to Rhode Island divorce law, if the RI divorce is designated by the Plaintiff as uncontested, then an automatic court hearing, ‘Nominal’, will be scheduled by the Court clerk approximately sixty five after the filing.
 If the case is answered in a timely manner, the case will only go forward at the nominal if everything is agreed to.

 The divorce cause of action in RI may eventually culminate with a contested trial on the merits.
 However, divorce trials are rare in RI Family Court.
 Contested divorces in Providence Family Court typically resolve in 6 – 10 months but may take up to a year or even longer in some circumstances.
 An absolute divorce in Rhode Island and Providence Plantations pursuant to RI law cannot culminate with a final judgment of divorce until three months after the nominal court hearing.

 What does “no fault” mean in a divorce in RI?